A historic New England boat yard where tradition shakes hands with the latest in marine advancements.

 Steve Anderson – Service Manager

 At Manchester Marine since 2002 Steve gained strong project management and customer service skills in previous positions with General Electric and Day and Zimmerman.
 A life-long North Shore sailor Steve has owned and crewed boats in the local International One Design fleet for many years.
-His current boat is the Bristol 31.1 WINGS.
+His current boat is the Morris 38 WINGS.
 He is a member of the Marblehead Yacht Club.

 Our sheltered harbor—a gem of the North Shore.